The Line Collection

 Limit Your Sun Exposure

-Instead of going out during peak sunlight hours, aim to go out in the mid-morning when rays aren’t as strong.
+Instead of going out during peak sunlight hours, aim to go out in the mid-morning when rays aren’t as strong and you’re less likely to have any damaging effects.

 In recent years, researchers have learned that certain ingredients in SPF are actually harmful to our bodies and very harmful to coral reefs.
 Beaches around the world have banned sunscreens containing the ingredient oxybenzone because it’s killing the natural habits of fish, and underwater creatures.